picture books

 Actually, it’s not just the QXZ test.
 For any given topic, those may be the easy letters, but there will be some letter that is difficult to find an appropriate key word.
 Before you get into the exact wording too far, think of the key words for each letter.
 If you do find a topic and have great keywords for each letter, then it’s time to play around with the language.
 Again – look at Chicka Chicka Boom Boom for an example of just how far you can push it.

-Alphabet Books Market.
 ABC books are hard.
 The market is glutted with them and in order to stand out in “today’s crowded market” your manuscript must really shine.
 It’s a bit easier for illustrators, who use the ABCs as a vehicle for their artwork.
 But for everyone, the competition is stiff — but not impossible.
-Most publishers will have one or two ABC books a year; Sleeping Bear Press and Pelican Books both have series of ABC books that you could research and see if you can write something to fit.
-(Be sure to check current submission guidelines of a publisher before you write something targeted specifically for them.)
+Most publishers will have one or two ABC picture books a year; Sleeping Bear Press and Pelican Books both have series of ABC books that you could research and see if you can write something to fit.
+(Be sure to check current submission guidelines of a publisher before you write something targeted specifically for them.
+2011 update: Sleeping Bear Press says they’ve done just about every topic, so they are acquiring very few ABC books now.)

-4. How to Write a Picture Book Mystery
+Next post How to Write a Picture Book Biography